bonsai-rx/docfx-tools/README.md

 A repository of docfx tools for Bonsai package documentation:
 - Docfx Workflow Container template patching the modern template to provide stylesheets and scripts for rendering custom workflow containers with copy functionality.
 - Docfx API TOC template that groups nodes by operator type in the table of contents(TOC) on API pages.
-- Docfx API template that revamps the API page to enhance user-friendliness
+- Docfx API template that revamps the API page to enhance user-friendliness.
 - Powershell Scripts that automate several content generation steps for package documentation websites.

 ## How to include